bdutt001/f25-Iron/docs/local-setup.md

    - Verifies the database host/port is reachable.
    - Starts the backend API with `npm run dev`.
    - Detects your LAN IP and launches Expo with `EXPO_PUBLIC_API_URL` pointing to your machine's API prefix (`/api`) (`npm run start -- --lan`).
-   No migrations or seeds run automatically—your data stays untouched unless you run them manually.
+   No migrations run automatically—your data stays untouched unless you run them manually.

    Keep the terminal open while developing.
 Logs from both backend and Expo stream to the same session.